JRatschat/How-to-Increase-the-Interpretability-of-Your-Predictive-Model/README.md

-# How-to-Increase-the-Interpretability-of-Your-Predictive-Model
-Blog post How to Increase the Interpretability of Your Predictive Model
+This blog post was written in summer 2020 in order to share my learnings concerning model interpretability.
+Read the blog post here: